Elizabeth B. Hoffmann / Diane and Richard DeNardis Family Nature Preserve Complex

 Just over 1.5-mile trail system on the Hoffmann Preserve only.
 This trail offers some hills, traverses through a mix of apple orchards, woods, and farm fields, and follows a beautiful Inwood Creek section.

 In 2017, Betty Hoffmann donated 138 acres to become the Elizabeth B. Hoffmann Nature Preserve.
-In late 2019, she contributed an additional 5 acres to this preserve.
-In 2018, the Diane and Richard DeNardis Family Nature Preserve was donated by Richard and Diane DeNardis.
+In late 2019, she contributed an additional 5 acres to this preserve, and donated another 5 acres in 2021.
+Thehe Diane and Richard DeNardis Family Nature Preserve was donated by Richard and Diane DeNardis in 2018.

-From the intersection of M-66 and US-31 at the south end of Charlevoix, travel 5.5 miles south on US-31.
-Parking is on the left (east) side of the road, just north of the art gallery.
+From the light at the intersection of M-66 and US-31 at the south end of Charlevoix, travel 5.5 miles and take a left on Vratanina Road for one parking area.
+Another parking area is directly off of US-31 just north of the gallery.